Emergency steps eyed to help Wisconsin deal with outbreak

-MADISON, Wis.
-(AP) — Wisconsin policymakers scrambled Wednesday to help displaced workers, shuttered bars and restaurants, and others reeling from the COVID-19 pandemic, including asking the federal government for more medical equipment and seeking loans to help small businesses survive.
+She, Evers and other members of his Cabinet spoke on a call organized by Wisconsin Manufacturers and Commerce that organizers said drew 2,000 participants.

+Evers said child care settings must have no more than 10 staffers and 50 children present at the same time.
+Providers were asked to prioritize families of health care and essential service workers.
+The restrictions take effect on Thursday at 8 a.m. and will remain in place indefinitely.

-Gov. Tony Evers, a Democrat, was to speak with Republican legislative leaders about his plan for a far-reaching emergency package of legislation to help those struggling with the outbreak.
-Evers has said he wants the Legislature to remove a one-week waiting period to receive unemployment benefits, which the Legislature rejected just last year.
+Evers, a Democrat, spoke with Republican legislative leaders about his plan for an emergency package of legislation to help those struggling due to the virus.
+Evers has said he wants the Legislature to remove a one-week waiting period to receive unemployment benefits, which the Legislature rejected last year.

+The lawmakers and Evers didn't reveal details about what was discussed, but they all said afterward that the meeting was productive and that they agreed to talk regularly.
+Evers and Republicans have been unable to work together on most major issues, but they said Wednesday that they were united in doing what's best.

 Evers was expected to issue an executive order speeding up unemployment benefits for those who have lost a job due to the outbreak.
 He also submitted a request to the U.S. Small Business Administration for disaster loans of up to $2 million for each qualifying small business and private nonprofit organization that has been hit hard by the pandemic.